-xsatcom has a built-in serial port driver for the Yaesu GS-232 controller of the G-5500 Az/El rotors enabling automatic tracking of antennas, as well as a serial port driver for the Yaesu FT-847 'Earth Station' transceiver, providing CAT control of Tx/Rx frequencies including independent Tx/Rx Doppler compensation, Tx/Rx frequency tracking and Tx/Rx mode matching.
+xsatcom has a built-in serial port driver for the Yaesu GS-232 controller of the G-5500 Az/El rotors enabling automatic tracking of antennas, as well as a serial port driver for the Yaesu FT-847 'Earth Station' and Elecraft K2 or K3 transceivers, providing CAT control of Tx/Rx frequencies including independent Tx/Rx Doppler compensation, Tx/Rx frequency tracking and Tx/Rx mode matching.

 Once these files are properly set up, xsatcom enables the user to choose the satellite to be tracked either from a menu-like tree view or by clicking on appropriate buttons in most "Mode" windows.
 Whenever a satellite is chosen and antenna tracking and CAT control are enabled, xsatcom will automatically point antennas to the satellite by sending Az/El position commands to the GS-232 rotor controller and will setup the required Tx/Rx frequencies and modes on the FT-847 via the serial port CAT facility.
 This makes it very easy to select a satellite of interest and prepare for communication through its chosen transponder.